 Please note that your request will be assessed in consideration of applicable local laws and regulations.

-In addition, since 2017 Novartis has collaborated with an external Independent Bioethics Advisory Committee (IBAC), which provides analysis and recommendations on Novartis guidelines and policies for the ethical conduct of clinical research, and on selected ethical challenges which may arise in clinical trials, development programs and managed access programs.
+In addition, since 2017 Novartis has collaborated with an external Independent Bioethics Advisory Committee (IBAC), which provides analysis and recommendations on Novartis guidelines and policies for the ethical conduct of clinical research, and on selected ethical challenges which may arise in clinical trials, development programs, managed access programs and other areas across Novartis.
 The IBAC is comprised of bioethicists, clinicians, healthcare practitioners, patient advocates and other domain knowledge experts appropriate to the problem at hand.

 For Managed Access-related questions, please contact the medical team in your Novartis local country office.